yellobyte/TLV320DAC3101/README.md

 ### Example 4: BiQuad Notch Filter (2nd order)

-The TLV320DAC3101 has a single BiQuad notch filters activated with a center frequency of fc=1.5kHz and a -3dB bandwidth of bw=200Hz.
+The TLV320DAC3101 has a single BiQuad notch filter activated with a center frequency of fc=1.5kHz and a -3dB bandwidth of bw=200Hz.
 Therefore all frequencies near 1.5kHz get attenuated.

 ![](https://github.com/yellobyte/TLV320DAC3101/raw/main/doc/TIBQ_Notch.jpg)